gajajarosz/hidden-structure/README.txt

 This code is not for public distribution.
 It is under development and is not very user-friendly.
 Use at your own risk.

-Both POEM and GLA are run using the learn.java program.
+Both EDL and GLA are run using the learn.java program.
 The first four arguments for each are the same:
-\\TODO: rename POEM to EDL and STOTEM to GLA
+\\TODO: rename POEM to EDL
 LEARNER NAME
--This is either POEM or GLA
+-This is either EDL or GLA

 GRAMMAR FILE
 - should be in the same format as provided TS2000Grammar_secondary.txt